orb-lang/helm/doc/md/linebuf.md

 internally.

-- lines :  An array of string fragments
+- line   :  An array of string fragments

 - cursor :  An uint representing the number of bytes to be skipped over